Applies to England

 If the admission authority refused your child a place under infant class size rules there is a separate procedure and decision making process for this.

-Part 1 – The admission authority’s case for refusing admission
+Stage 1: admission authority’s case for refusing admission

 The presenting officer will explain why the admission authority does not believe it can admit any more children.
 Along with the panel, this will also be your opportunity to ask questions and challenge the presenting officer about why the school cannot admit more children.